 We recommend you to read the best-seller book by Brandi Brucks and Dr. Fredric Daum titled “Potty Training in 3 Days: The Step-by-Step Plan for a Clean Break from Dirty Diapers”.
 Packed with unmatched expert advice accrued over thousands of cases, this book is your head start and best friend along the way of potty training twins.

-One customer said: “I cannot recommend this book enough, we read and prepared as outlined in the book, by day 3 our 22 month-old daughter had no accidents.”
+One customer said: “I cannot recommend this book enough, we read and prepared as outlined in the book, by day 3 our 22 month-old daughters had no accidents.”

 4. Make It Fun